 About Me

-I work on problems where technical decisions have economic consequences.
+I work on problems where technical decisions have economic consequences, and where one person who understands both can move faster than a team split across functions.

 Currently